10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 The Queen of Jazz was known for the clarity of her vocals and her unique ability to scat sing!

-Celebrate Lady Ella this week by learning how to sing in her signature scat style!
+Kids can celebrate Lady Ella by learning how to sing in her signature scat style!

 2. Louis Armstrong